Jamie

 My creative practice is multidisciplinary.
 I have had poetry published in Rialto, Magma, and by Verve Poetry Press (Shield, my first pamphlet).
 My poetry and spoken-word show, NOT DYING / Quality of Life is Not a Measurable Outcome has been staged at Glastonbury, the Barbican, the Roundhouse, HOME Manchester, and internationally.
 As a director, I have directed at the Barbican Centre, HOME Manchester, on an international Telepresence project, at UCL, and more.

-I am working on my first full poetry collection.
-I am also writing a book of essays, and two books of guidance for emerging directors.
+I am working on my first full poetry collection, a book of essays, and two books of guidance for emerging directors.
 Alongside this, I am developing a large-scale Romeo and Juliet with the University of Sheffield.
 I am also researching barriers to the literature sector with Spread the Word.

 As a disabled creative, I am interested in the barriers disabled people face in building sustainable arts careers.
-I offer workshops on the topic, as well as career, process and practice mentoring for disabled creatives developing their careers and reimagining their creative practice.
+My workshops include those focusing on arts careers, as well as career, process and practice mentoring for disabled creatives developing their careers and reimagining their creative practice.
 I am also available for commissions across poetry, essay, journalism and playwriting.
 To find out more, just contact me.